AstroTechies/astroneermodding/docs/standards/pakFile.rst

 .pak Mod File Names
 ====================

-On distribution, .pak mod file names MUST follow the following format, as to facilitate the usage of mods without a mod loader:**
+On distribution, .pak mod file names MUST follow the following format, in order to help facilitate the usage of mods even without a mod loader:

 ``{PRIORITY}-{MOD ID}-{VERSION}_P.pak``